 A Mid-Century Multi-Level Home Gets a Modern Update

-Today, we’re revealing one of our latest projects: the full remodel of the main level at Brittany Road.
+Today, we’re revealing one of our latest projects: the modern renovation of the main level at Brittany Road.
 Built in 1957, the mid-century modern multi-level home had some nice features (a spacious living room, tons of natural light, and a fireplace).
 However, it lacked modern updates throughout.
 And while it was clear that the owners had great taste in contemporary furniture, paired with the outdated space, it felt out of place.
 They wanted a change from their cramped kitchen, sectioned-off floor plan, and outdated woodwork and flooring.

 Pin this image for easy reference!